forknote/forknote.net/content/documentation/cryptonote-generator/index.md

 CRYPTONOTE_DISPLAY_DECIMAL_POINT | 1 coin = 10^(this value) atomic units
 MINIMUM_FEE | Transactions with less than this fee wouldn't be accepted by daemons DEFAULT_DUST_THRESHOLD | The amount bellow this value will be considered as dust CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW | Number of blocks to unlock miner transactions MAX_BLOCK_SIZE_INITIAL | The size of the initial block.
 Used to correct error in v1 blockchains EXPECTED_NUMBER_OF_BLOCKS_PER_DAY | Expected number of blocks per day.
 Used to correct error in v1 blockchains UPGRADE_HEIGHT_V2 | Block hight to move to blocks with major version 2.
 Use '1' for new blockchains UPGRADE_HEIGHT_V3 | Block hight to move to blocks with major version 3.
-Use '2' for new blockchains DIFFICULTY_CUT | Timestamps to cut after sorting DIFFICULTY_CUT | Timestamps to cut after sorting DIFFICULTY_LAG | Lag of calculating the difficulty in terms of blocks DIFFICULTY_LAG | Lag of calculating the difficulty in terms of blocks
+Use '2' for new blockchains DIFFICULTY_CUT | Timestamps to cut after sorting DIFFICULTY_LAG | Lag of calculating the difficulty in terms of blocks